Flagpole Wind Ratings Explained: How to Choose the Right Strength for Your Location

 What Is a Flagpole Wind Rating?

-A flagpole’s wind rating represents the highest wind speed it can safely withstand.
-Ratings are based on:
+A flagpole's wind rating represents the highest wind speed it can safely withstand.
+Ratings are based on pole material, wall thickness, taper and diameter, flag size flown, and wind speed with the flag attached.

-Most manufacturers provide ratings in mph (miles per hour), typically expressed as:
+Most manufacturers provide ratings in mph, expressed two ways:

-- with flag — the safe wind speed when flying the recommended flag size
+- The safe wind speed when flying the recommended flag size

-- without flag — the maximum wind speed the bare pole can withstand
+- The maximum wind speed the bare pole can withstand

 Common Wind Ratings for Flagpoles